 When creating a rock funeral playlist for your loved one, it’s important to keep in mind that the song selections should be in accordance with your loved one’s tastes, rather than just playing the popular ones.
 If there were any songs that were precious to them or describe them, be sure to include them in your playlist.

 But with the vast variety of songs that exist, coming up with a mere 10 or 20 songs can seem like a daunting task.
 Which songs to include?
 Which ones would be apt?
-Well luckily for you, we’ve made a list of the 16 best rock songs for a funeral.
+Well luckily for you, we’ve made a list of the 16 greatest rock songs for a funeral.

 1) Knockin’ On Heaven’s Door (Guns N Roses)

-Originally written by Bob Dylan, it’s this version with Axl Rose’s ripping voice and Slash’s slick solos that make the list about pondering over the lives we live.
+One of the classic rock songs that was originally written by Bob Dylan, it’s this version with Axl Rose’s ripping voice and Slash’s slick solos that make the list about pondering over the lives we live.

 2) Stairway To Heaven (Led Zeppelin)